Drifter-Supremo/gorlea-snap-tales/memory-bank/activeContext.md

 - We're taking a step-by-step approach, completing and checking in after each task.
 - Documentation will continue to be updated as the project evolves.
 - We'll focus on one phase at a time, ensuring each component is properly implemented before moving on.
+- Always use the Firebase SDK for storage operations to avoid CORS issues.
+- Current Firebase Storage security rules are permissive for development; will need to be tightened for production.